Python

 HOW TO

-With the python runtime you can use the function's run()
+With the python runtime you can use the function's run() method to execute a python function you have defined.

 The python runtime execution workflow follows roughly these steps: